thaokas/Clever-vue-components/README.md

 ## List of components

-### Volume control UI

-+ Component name: VolumeControl.vue
-+ Component path: `src/components/VolumeControl.vue`
-+ Description: A volume control UI.
++ [Volume Control](/src/components/VolumeControl.vue) : A volume control component.
+When the mouse hovers over the "-/+" sign, the volume changes "-/+".
+The longer the hover event, the faster the volume changes